-Research Methods I (SKI1004), Research Methods II (SKI1005), and the Research Project (PRO1012) form one coherent semester-long block of courses in which you will start from scratch and end with your own finished research project.
+Research is "creative work undertaken on a systematic basis in order to increase the stock of knowledge [...]".
+This goal can be achieved in a wide variety of ways.
+Introduction to Research Methods I (SKI1004) and II (SKI1005), and the Research Project (PRO1012) form one coherent semester-long block of courses in which you will learn about key concepts and considerations when conducting research, ultimately resulting in your own finished research project.
 Along the way, we will discuss a wide variety of research approaches frequently used in the humanities, social sciences, and the sciences.
-Another goal of this sequence of courses is for UCM as an academic community to further develop its multi/interdisciplinary character, and for students to be able to reflect and comment on each other's work, no matter how diverse that may become in the course of the next three years.

-In Research Methods II, we will build on the foundation laid out in Research Methods I to work towards your own research proposal at the end of this course.
+In Introduction to Research Methods II, we will build on the foundation laid out in Introduction to Research Methods I to work towards your own research proposal at the end of this course.
 Along the way, we will work on designing a research project that is feasible with limited resources in terms of time and money, and in addition we will work on some specific qualitative skills and techniques that will allow you to go out and do research.
-In the research methods Project that follows you will execute that proposal and finish with a presentation and a report about your findings.
-At the end of Research Methods II, we will organize specialized workshops on various methodological approaches (both quantitative and qualitative) in order to prepare you for your research in Project Period.
+In the Research Methods Project that follows you will execute that proposal and finish with a presentation and a report about your findings.

-After taking Research Methods II, you will know about:
+After taking Introduction to Research Methods II, you will be able to: